Table of contents

 What are Third-Party Cookies?

-Third-party cookies are created by external parties and not by the domain you are directly visiting.
-These cookies are primarily aimed at tracking your online behavior and showing you targeted ads.
+Third-party cookies are created by external parties and not by the domain you directly visit.
+These cookies are primarily aimed at tracking your online behavior and showing you targeted advertisements.

 They can have functions such as: